boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 # IANA Considerations

-## Optional Parameter Flags
+## Rate-Limit Policy Objects Registry Group {#sec-iana-rlp}

 This document requests IANA to create a new registry group entitled "Rate-Limit Policy Objects".

-## Optional Parameter Flags {#sec-iana-opf}
+## Optional Parameter Flags Registry {#sec-iana-opf}

-This document requests IANA to create a registry "Optional Parameter Flags" under the "Rate-Limit Policy Objects" registry group.
+This document requests IANA to create a new registry entitled "Optional Parameter Flags" under the "Rate-Limit Policy Objects" registry group ({{sec-iana-rlp}}).

 The initial values of this registry is provided in {{iana-op-flags}}.